 Five friends, David, Eric, Mia, Olivia, and Natalie, reunite at a dreary cabin in the middle of the woods.
 But this isn’t a weekend getaway.
 They’re here for Mia, a heroin addict who needs a little bit of help kicking the habit for good.
 And with her estranged brother, David, re-entering her life, maybe she can resolve other issues as well.
 Everyone, it seems, has their own problems to deal with, and Mia lies smack dab in the middle of them.
 So when they stumble upon a mysterious book, in which they accidentally conjure a malevolent force, the film then becomes a battle for Mia’s very soul.
 Oh, and everyone else’s too.

 There is something oddly sincere about a character battling her own demons, both emotional and supernatural.
-It adds a surprising touch of heart that’s typically uncommon in the horror genre.
+It adds a surprising touch of heart that’s remarkably new for the campy and slapstick fare that the original Evil Dead trilogy was renowned for.
 Yes, this battle in particular may lean towards the utmost of extremes, but it serves as an engaging metaphor for the story at the film’s core.
 And it works because of the film’s star: Jane Levy.
 As the deeply troubled Mia, she is burdened with a ton of emotional baggage.
 This leaves her open and vulnerable, and prone to all kinds of madness.
 So of course no one’s going to believe her when she starts seeing things.
 She’s an addict!
 Evil Dead cleverly plays on her condition to allow the horror to sneak its way into the cabin.
 When it finally hits, everyone, including Mia, is completely powerless.
 Demon Mia, on the other hand, is absolutely terrifying.
 Her deadpan expression is gone, replaced by a playful demeanor that borders on the insane.
 Mia’s character continues to drown in the depravity as the possession tightens its vengeful grasp on her.
 But she’s been here before, psychologically, and though she may be the victim here, she never truly stays that way.
-She’s a woman who can fight back, and her journey is nothing short of amazing.
+She’s a character who can fight back, and her journey is nothing short of amazing.

 The film capitalizes on its demon-centric plot to explore all kinds of body mutilations that will give the Saw franchise a run for its money.
 Yet it never ventures into the likeness of torture-porn films like Saw or Hostel.
 Sure, these characters are forced to grab a chainsaw and hack off parts we couldn’t otherwise bear to lose, but it does so with a devilish grin.
 Evil Dead boasts its own wicked sense of humor as a means of diffusing any tension on the viewer’s part.
 So when the horror reaches to a point where it’s damn near overwhelming, Evil Dead has the decency to acknowledge the absurdity and outright silliness of the whole thing.
 It almost seems to wink right at you before severing its own tongue in half and then making out with an unfortunate young woman (talk about tongue action!).
 Through these numerous sight gags and vile punch-lines, the film creates some much needed distance for us as an audience so that we never take the movie too seriously.
 In my opinion, both horror and comedy walk the same, twisted road.
 If you go too far in one direction, you could end up with some unintentional moments of hilarity.
 Evil Dead recognizes this weakness in the genre, laughs at it, and uses it as an advantage to a full and satisfying effect.